mmu-webdesign/Level4-web-term-1/CSS/css01/09-the-letter.md

 - Return to `style.css` in the editor.

-- Apply a complimentary font family (different to the one chosen for the body) to both `h1` and `h2` elements including .
+- Apply a complimentary font family (different to the one chosen for the body) to both `h1` and `h2` elements.

 - Apply a `font-size` to each of the headings using `rems`.